4-Ingredient Hard Boiled Egg Bento Box

 Place the eggs in a saucepan and add cold water until the eggs are submerged.
 Place on high heat and bring to a boil, leaving the saucepan uncovered.

-Once the water comes to a boil, turn off the heat and let the eggs sit in the saucepan for about 10 minutes.
+Once the water comes to a boil, turn off the heat, cover the saucepan, and let the eggs sit for about 10 minutes.
 This will make the hard boiled eggs firm yet slightly creamy.
 Make sure to cover the saucepan for this step.

-Use a sharp knife to cut your apple into wedges.
-You can add a squirt of lemon juice if you want to prevent it from browning, but I found that the apple wedges hold up well in an airtight container for 3-4 hours without much discoloration.
+Cut your fruit into wedges or slices.
+If you’re using sliced apples, you can add a squirt of lemon juice if you want to prevent it from browning.
+However, I found that the apple wedges hold up well in an airtight container for 3-4 hours without much discoloration.

 3. Assemble the bento box

-Place the egg halves in the largest section.
+Halve the hard-boiled eggs and place in the largest section.
 Add a sprinkle of salt & pepper, or your favorite seasoning on top if desired.

-Add the whole wheat crackers in one section, apple slices in another section, and the peanut butter in a small salad dressing container with a lid.
+Add the crackers in one section, fruit in another section, and the peanut butter in a small salad dressing container with a lid.

 Close the bento box tightly.
 If packing for school or travel, add an ice pack to keep everything fresh.